Your cart is empty.

 Our silence is not for sale

 Sexual harassment occurs in every industry, at every level and in every location.
-To tackle workplace sexual harassment, we must challenge outdated gender stereotypes and unfair power imbalances in the workplace.
+89% of women have experienced workplace sexual harassment in their lifetime.
+Only 18% of workplace sexual harassment is reported.

-We are campaigning for changes to restrict and regulate the use of Non-Disclosure Agreements (NDAs) in workplace sexual harassment cases.
-By ensuring victim-survivors have the choice to be able to tell their story, we can create stronger accountability and positive change in workplaces.
+By ensuring victim-survivors have the choice to be able to tell their story, we can create stronger accountability and positive change in workplaces, and prevent the harm that NDAs inflict on victim-survivors.

 It is not uncommon to read news stories about celebrity perpetrators who have used NDAs to cover up their abuse.
 However, it is less well known that NDAs are regularly used by powerful employers in Australia against ordinary workers.

-75% of legal professionals have never reached a sexual harassment settlement without strict NDA terms.
+75% of legal professionals in Australia have never reached a sexual harassment settlement without strict NDA terms.

-The overuse and misuse of NDAs prevent workers, the public and governments from knowing important information about employers, workplaces and the high occurrence of sexual harassment.
+The overuse and misuse of NDAs prevents workers, the public and governments from understanding the high occurrence of sexual harassment; and prevents employers from meeting their Positive Duty obligations.

 The Project / 29 July 2024